 Accessibility score

-Cypress produces a top-line percentage score that indicates a general sense of accessibility for a project.
-This overall score for a run is based on the average score of all application snapshots that were captured during the run, and is rooted in the ratio of passing and failing accessibility checks performed on each snapshot, weighted according to the severity of the issues.
+Cypress provides a top-line percentage score to give a general sense of accessibility for your project.
+This score, calculated for a run, reflects the average score of all application snapshots captured during the run.
+It is based on the ratio of passing versus failing accessibility checks for each snapshot, with results weighted by the severity of the issues.

 Severity of Issue | Weight |